claranet-coast/cloud-sales-taxes-problem/README.md

 ```

 ## General requirements

 - You may use whatever programming language/platform you prefer.
 Use something that you know well.
 - You must deliver the source code of your application, with a README that explains how to compile and run it.
 - Add the source code to a GIT Hosting Service of your choice (GitLab, GitHub,..) and send us the link.

 ## Bonus points

-- Realize a serverless solution using the building blocks of any public cloud provider (ex.
-AWS Lambda, Azure Function, Amazon Api Gw o Google ApiGee)
+- Realize a cloud-native solution using the building blocks of any public cloud provider (e.g. AWS Lambda, Azure Function, Amazon Api Gw o Google ApiGee) or container orchestration tools and technologies (e.g. Docker, Kubernetes).
-- Use DevOps build process to automate infrastructure creation using Infrastructure as a Code paradigm
+- Use DevOps build process to automate infrastructure creation using Infrastructure as a Code paradigm.
-- Use Test Driven Development methodology to develop the solution
+- Use Test Driven Development methodology to develop the solution.
-- Provide a solution that uses AI methodologies
+- Provide a solution that uses AI methodologies.

 **IMPORTANT:**  Implement the requirements focusing on **writing the best code** you can produce.